 3) Maintain a 45-degree angle with bristles contacting the tooth surface and gumline.
 Gently brush using back, forth, and rolling motion along all of the inner tooth surfaces.

-- Tilt brush vertically behind the front teeth.
+4) Tilt the brush vertically behind the front teeth.
 Make several up & down strokes using the front half of the brush.

-- Place the brush against the biting surface of the teeth & use a gentle back & forth scrubbing motion.
-Brush the tongue from back to front to remove odor-producing bacteria.”
+5) Place the brush against the biting surface of the teeth & use a gentle back & forth scrubbing motion.
+Brush the tongue from back to front to remove odor-producing bacteria.
 (ADHA.org)

-In summary, focus on brushing outer, inner, behind front teeth, and biting surfaces for a completely clean mouth.
-Make sure to pay attention to “trouble” areas, such as: around crooked teeth, on the biting surface in deep pits, and behind the front teeth—both upper and lower.
-These areas can be hard to reach if brushing quickly and generally lead to a quicker build-up of bacteria.
+In summary, focus on brushing the outer, inner, and behind front teeth, and biting surfaces for a completely clean mouth.
+Make sure to pay attention to ‚troubled areas, such as: around crooked teeth, on the biting surface in deep pits, and behind the front teeth, both upper and lower.
+These areas can be hard to reach if brushed quickly and generally lead to a quicker build-up of bacteria.

 Types of Toothbrushes:

 Have you ever gone to the store, looking for a new toothbrush, deodorant, or shampoo and simply felt overwhelmed by the options available?
 We know the feeling, which is why we are giving you a breakdown in the different types of toothbrushes, with help from our friends at Oral-B.